 - 3.1.
 Points will be awarded for each competition in the Series as per the table above. - 3.2.
 Rating of Events: - 3.3.
 A Premier show must run all Series Classes with the exception of the Tertiary Series.
 A Premier may only run one Grand Prix (Premier League/World Cup) with the exception of the National Championships, HOY and Summer Series Final Show. - 3.3.1.
 Officials will be approved by ESNZ Jumping in consultation with the Organising Committees in the case of Premier events. - 3.3.2.
 The ESNZ Jumping Board may in particular circumstances and on application make exceptions to these requirements. - 3.4.
 Points won by competitors or horses that are placed equal are added and divided equally.
 Fractions of 0.5 or more are rounded up; fractions of less than 0.5 are rounded down. - 3.5.
 Events which do not stage a Horse Grand Prix, may still be a Series Event and stage other Series competitions. - 3.6.
-Where Article 238.1.1 (Table A1) with one jump-off competitions are used in the Breeding Series, the points will be awarded on the following basis:

-0 faults in the first round = 4 points - 0 faults in the first round and jump-off = 6 points - At the NZ series final show Art 238.2.2 will be used to find the winners. - 3.7.
-Series points may be removed and re-allocated retrospectively if a horse or rider is found to be non-compliant with the Jumping Series Conditions at the time of competition.

-- 4.1.
-Prizes in cash or kind, must be paid out down to sixth place (minimum) for Premier Shows. - 4.2.
+Where Article 238.1.1 (Table A1) with one jump-off competitions are used in the Breeding Series, the points will be awarded on the following basis: 0 faults in the first round = 4 points - 0 faults in the first round and jump-off = 6 points - At the NZ series final show Art 238.2.2 will be used to find the winners. - 3.7.
+Series points may be removed and re-allocated retrospectively if a horse or rider is found to be non-compliant with the Jumping Series Conditions at the time of competition. - 4.
+Prizes - 4.1.
+Prizes in cash or kind, must be paid out down to sixth place (minimum) for Premier Shows.
+For Grand Prix shows prizes in cash or kind, must be paid out down to sixth place (minimum) where riders incur less than 12 faults in the first round. - 4.2.
 The minimum amount of prize money paid out for each Summer Series competition shall be as follows:

-WC/PL HGP PGP YR JR AR/PA 7YO 6YO 5YO Premier \$4000/\$3000 \$1500 \$700 \$ \$1000 \$650 \$300 \$500 \$450 \$250 \$150 500 \$500 \$500 \$500 Grand Prix \$1500 \$300 \$500 \$300 \$300 \$450 \$250 \$150
+WC/PL HGP PGP YR JR AR/PA 7YO 6YO 5YO

+Premier \$4000/\$3000 \$1500 \$500 \$500 \$500 \$500 \$450 \$250 \$150

+Grand Prix